Steps for Admission

 If the information provided in your Preliminary Application indicates your record is strong enough, you will become an official candidate for admission and you will receive a candidate information letter as early as the July prior to your high school senior year.
 Upon completion of your candidate file, the Admissions Board will review your record.

-You should complete the online forms and ensure they are received by the Academy as soon as you possibly can, preferably within 30 days.
+You should complete the online forms and ensure they are received by the Academy as soon as you possibly can.

 When your counselor fills out the Candidate Academic Information, they will be instructed to mail an official transcript on your behalf.
 Transcripts should include your candidate number and be mailed to the following address: Office of Admissions ATTN: Region (1, 2, 3,or 4) 52 King George Street Annapolis, MD 21402.